-Bioidentical hormone replacement therapy (BHRT), also known as bioidentical hormone therapy or natural hormone therapy, is a therapy that replaces low levels of circulating hormones.
+Bioidentical hormone replacement therapy (BHRT), also known as bio-identical hormone therapy or natural hormone therapy, is a therapy that replaces low levels of circulating hormones in a form the body recognizes as its own.
 They are molecularly identical to your endogenous hormones, meaning they bind to the same receptors and elicit the same responses in your body.

 BHRT